20 Biggest Challenges Facing Australian Business Leaders In Next 10 Years

 Third, and most important, business leaders must possess the muscle to transform the organisation – so that the data and models actually yield better decisions.

+A threat or a source of competitive advantage?
 We’re entering the era of the entrepreneur.
-If your ideal job within a large organisation doesn’t exist (or will cease to exist in the near future), you maybe tempted to build an organisation of your own.
+If your ideal job within a large organisation doesn’t exist (or will cease to exist in the near future), you may be tempted to build an organisation of your own.

 In light of that, how should big businesses engage with small startups?
 Compete with them?
 Buy them for the people and technology?
 Partner and collaborate with them?
 Invest in them?